How does it work?

 The Education directorate helps member countries achieve high-quality learning for all that contributes to personal development, sustainable economic growth and social cohesion.
 It focuses on how to evaluate and improve outcomes of education - to promote quality teaching and to build social cohesion through education.

-The directorate produces the annual Education at a Glance and the Program for International Student Assessment (PISA) that provides a direct assessment every three years of the levels of achievement of 15 year olds.
+The directorate produces the annual Education at a Glance; the Program for International Student Assessment (PISA) that provides a direct assessment every three years of the levels of achievement of 15-year-olds; and the Program for the International Assessment of Adult Competencies (PIAAC), which includes the Survey of Adult Skills.

 4. Directorate for Employment, Labor and Social Affairs